LendieFollett/Not-Just-A-Random-Forest/README.md

 The code in this replication package constructs the empirical analysis and simulation study using R.

-The simulation study code (results_simulated_data.R), which uses parallelization techniques, takes several days to run.
-The empirical study takes less than an hour to run.
+The simulation study is computationally intensive and uses parallel processing.
+On a modern laptop with approximately 10 CPU cores and 16 GB RAM, the simulation requires approximately 3–7 days to complete depending on processor speed and available cores.

+Users wishing to verify functionality rather than reproduce all results exactly may reduce the number of simulation replications inside `predict_simulated_data.R`.

 ## Data Availability and Provenance Statements